Career Opportunities and Internships

 Internships and Summer Jobs: Many companies have internships and the people you meet become part of your personal network.
 Successful internships often lead to full-time offers of employment after graduation.
 Most internships are posted during Fall and Winter quarters.

-- SULI, Summer Internships at Department of Energy National Laboratories.
+- SULI: Summer Internships at the Department of Energy (DOE) National Laboratories

 Get a Linked In account.
-Linked-In connects you with hundreds of Cal Poly physics alumni.
+Linked In connects you with over 1000 Cal Poly Physics alumni.
 Ask alumni for an informational interview.
 Ask them about their experiences in their job hunt, and the companies that they work for.

 Career Connections mentoring platform exclusive to Cal Poly students and alumni.
 Alumni in the platform have chosen to join specifically to help current students explore their career paths.
 Activate your free account to connect with alumni to get career-related advice.
 You can also search alumni using filters such as major, industry and location.